-- When lighting a barbecue or firepit, avoid using highly flammable liquids such as paraffin or petrol or lighter fuel – firelighters are by far the safest choice
+- When lighting a barbecue or firepit, avoid using highly flammable liquids such as paraffin, petrol or lighter fuel – firelighters are by far the safest choice

-- Pets, and dogs, in particular, are so easy to trip over, especially if they can smell food!
-Preferably keep pets indoors or at least unable to reach cooking and fire areas
+- Pets – dogs in particular – are so easy to trip over, especially if they can smell food!
+It’s best to keep pets indoors or at least unable to reach cooking and fire areas

 - Always position your barbecue on a flat surface and well away from buildings.
-And keep them away from fences and trees, bushes and other vegetation, especially if it’s very dry
+Keep them away from fences and trees, bushes and other vegetation, especially if it’s very dry

-- Don’t be tempted to cook or light firepits in temporary structures if it’s raining, such as in canvas tents or plastic gazebos, or even near the openings
+- If it’s raining, don’t be tempted to cook or light firepits in temporary structures such as canvas tents or plastic gazebos, or even near the openings of them

 - If you’re using a gas barbecue, make sure the gas cylinder is always turned off before changing it.
-And check for leaks by brushing soapy water on the gas pipe and watching carefully for bubbles
+Check for leaks by brushing soapy water on the gas pipe and watching carefully for bubbles

 - Position firepits on hard, non-flammable surfaces such as patios and bricks.
 If you dig your fire pit in the ground, make sure there’s a fire-break area of soil around it